John Garabedian

-John H. Garabedian is an American radio personality and disc jockey.
+John Hood Garabedian (born December 20, 1941) is an American radio personality and disc jockey.
 He is best known as the creator and former long-time host of Open House Party.
-He has been involved in Massachusetts radio and television stations for more than fifty years.
+He has been involved in Massachusetts radio and television stations for more than 50 years.
 In 2013, he was awarded "Broadcaster of the Year" for the Massachusetts Broadcasters Association, and in 2014, inducted into the Massachusetts Broadcasters Hall of Fame.
 He is currently the President of Jamchannel, a syndication company that produces Liveline hosted by Mason Kelter, a live national weeknight show for Top 40 stations.

-Work
+Career

 Early work

 At the age of 17, Garabedian joined Worcester station WORC as a disc jockey.
 Several years after joining, he became a co-host of the original Open House Party radio program, which was the all-request afternoon show at the time.
 By 1971, Garabedian was a program director at WMEX, and worked with well-known Boston-area disc jockey Arnie "Woo-Woo" Ginsburg.

 In 1969, Garabedian and partners founded WGTR (now WQOM) as a top-40 station serving Boston’s western suburbs from Natick.
-About a decade later, he and his partners added a second station, broadcasting from Nantucket, WGTF-FM (which eventually became the current WEII).
+About a decade later, he and his partners added a second station, broadcasting from Nantucket, WGTF-FM (which eventually became WEII).

-From 1980 to 1984, Garabedian was a weekend DJ on progressive rock outlet WBCN in Boston and often dubbed as "John Gara-B-C-N".
+From 1980 to 1984, Garabedian was a weekend DJ on progressive rock outlet WBCN in Boston and often dubbed as "John Gara B-C-N".